 Planning Your Teen's Future

 Transition planning becomes part of your teen’s Individualized Education Program (IEP).
-Learn about all the options available to your teen in this transition guide.
+Learn about postsecondary education and employment options available to your teen in this transition guide.

 Maryland Higher Education Commission

 The Maryland Higher Education Commission’s website provides guides about how elementary, middle, and high school students can prepare for postsecondary education as well as information about college searches and financial planning.

 Transitioning from high school to postsecondary education after graduation can be exciting and challenging.
 Most students and their families have many questions.
 Find answers to your questions.